 (2) Penile injections – we supply a range of approximately 16 different injection combinations containing various combinations and concentrations of medications in order to treat anything from very mild to severely resistant cases.
 We supply a range of BIMIX, TRIMIX and QUADMIX injections.
 Although the thought of penile injections usually instigates a negative response in most men they are one of the most effective methods of treatment available with few side effects.
 Click here for more information on our injection range.

-(3) Lozenges – we supply a number of drug combinations in sublingual lozenge form to provide a faster onset of action and less side effects as lower doses are required when compared to oral dose forms.
+(3) Lozenges – we supply a number of drug combinations as a sublingual lozenge which provides a faster onset of action when compared to tablets and less side effects as lower doses are required when compared to oral dose forms with poor oral bioavailability.

 (4) IntraUrethral Gels – the same medications used in injection therapy are also available in gel form for intraUrethral application.
 Prior to intercourse, the easy to apply gel is inserted into the urethra.
 IntraUrethral gels are a great alternative to those who are not willing or cannot inject the medications with a needle.